Inquiry Reply for Bookable Quote Template & Trigger

 {IOITAB}

-To create a channel template, go to Settings > Templates > Channel tab > click the Create Channel Template button > select the "Inquiry" option.
-This will open a message editor with some sample field codes filled in.
+Create a channel template by navigating to Settings > Templates > Channel tab > click the Create Channel Template button > select the "Inquiry" option.
+Copy and paste the following values into your new channel template.
+Or simply click on the +Add Template to My Account.

 Name: